zeropress-app/zeropress-landing/README.md

 ---

-## 🧩 Client-side JavaScript Policy
+## 🛠 Enhancement Policy

-ZeroPress enforces a **strict hydration boundary**:

-**Allowed**
+ZeroPress pages may include optional enhancements — but these must **never regenerate content** or depend on runtime data for core HTML.
+They exist solely as client-side decorations or interactive helpers.
+(See ADR-0006)

+### Allowed
-- Search UI
+- Syntax highlighting
+- Image lightbox enhancements
-- Comments
+- Copy code buttons
 - Theme toggles
-- Minor UI enhancements

-**Forbidden**
+### Not Allowed
-- Client-side rendering of content
+- Client-side content rendering
-- SPA routing
+- SPA navigation
-- Re-fetching content for display
+- Re-fetching or rehydrating core content

 > User pages must remain readable as documents, not applications.